cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 At a high level, hash2base(m) works as follows.
 For q = p, the function hashes x, converts the result to an integer, and reduces modulo p to produce a prime field element.
 When F is an extension field, i.e., F = GF(q), q = p^m, m > 1, an element of F can be
-constructed by hashing to m independent prime field elements (assuming that elements of the extension are represented as vectors of base field elements, e.g., in a primitive element basis).
+constructed by hashing to m independent elements of GF(p) (see {{bg-curves}} for a discussion of extension field element representation).

 ## Security and performance considerations